siramsay/100-days-of-code/README.md

 # 100 Days Of Code - Log

+### Day 38 2020 December 24, Thursday

+**Today's Progress**:

+1. Scroll Snap experiments
+2. 3D and JS work / Starter

+**Thoughts:**

+**Link to work:**
+1. Local / 3d Starter
+2. Scroll Snap

 ### Day 37 2020 December 23, Wednesday

 **Today's Progress**:

-1.
+1. Google Charts modification.
+Targeting elements with CSS to hide various elements.
+Used mainly direct descendants selectors >

 **Thoughts:**

 **Link to work:**
-1.
+1. Local / in production (hidden) [https://nisekosnow.net](nisekosnow.net/snowfall-2)

 ### Day 36 2020 December 23, Tuesday

 **Today's Progress**:

 1. Google Charts modification for line graphs.
-Learn about SVG layering and how to bring element to the top
+Learn about SVG layering and how to bring element to the top.
+Scaled SVG and made presentation modification.

 **Thoughts:** Working on old code base is not fun :) also unsure about Google Charts for line graphs of multiple year, seem like the way the API stack elments is hard to control.